My Guinea travel summary:

 Upon gaining independence from France in 1958, Ahmed Sékou Touré became the first president.
 He ruled with violence and repressive measures until 1984, when he died unexpectedly.
 With a swift coup, Lansana Conté rose to power, which he successfully defended until his death in 2008.

 Despite the extraordinary reserves of aluminum ore, the economic situation of this devastated country into which Touré plunged it, has not improved.
-He was succeeded by a military junta led by Mouss Dadis Camara, which soon lost control of the country and responded with aggression to peaceful protests in the capital.
-Ongoing instability remains a significant contributor to poverty.
+A military junta led by Moussa Dadis Camara later took power, but soon lost control of the country and responded violently to peaceful protests in the capital.
+Ongoing instability remains a major cause of poverty.

 Guinea is predominantly an Islamic country, with Muslims representing 85 percent of the urban population.
 In contrast, the rural areas are home to people of twenty-four different ethnic groups.

 Guinea is very rich in natural resources: diamonds, gold, and 25% of the world’s bauxite reserves.
 Most diamonds are still smuggled out without state control.
-I haven’t seen this wealth help ordinary people.
-The country remains among the poorest, with much of the population working in agriculture.
+From what I can see, this wealth doesn’t really help ordinary people.
+The country is still very poor, and many people work in farming.

 When it comes to tourism, Guinea doesn’t offer many landmarks, classic attractions or memorable things to do.
 Instead, it gave me unconventional and difficult adventure, demanding a lot of patience.